stepanvalic/AI-strejda-discord-bot/README.md

 - `!ban [@user] [reason]` - Permanently ban a user with optional reason (admin only)
 - `!unban [user_id]` - Unban a user by their ID (admin only)
 - `!welcome [@user]` - Manually send a welcome message for a user (admin only)

+#### Chat Summary Commands
+- `!sumarizace-stepan [#channel]` - Manually trigger a chat summary for the previous day and send it to the specified channel or the default channel (admin only)

 #### System Commands
 - `!shutdown` - Shutdown the bot (owner only)